2008 California Proposition 8: State court legal challenges to statewide implementation of ruling

-Repeal of Proposition 8
+Repeal

-2009-2022
+2009–2022

 On April 30, 2009, the members of 'Yes! on Equality' submitted a ballot initiative dubbed "California Marriage Equality Act" to the Attorney General's office, requesting a title and summary.
-The text of the ballot would repeal Article I; Section 7.5 of the Californian Constitution as well as clarifying that no school curriculum will be changed and no clergy will be forced to perform any "service or duty incongruent with their faith".
+The text of the ballot would repeal Article I, Section 7.5 of the Californian Constitution as well as clarifying that no school curriculum will be changed and no clergy will be forced to perform any "service or duty incongruent with their faith".
 Yes! on Equality had until August 17, 2009, to gather 694,354 signatures in order to qualify for the June 2010 ballot.
 A petition for initiative for the November 2010 ballot also failed to obtain enough signatures.

-Several LGBTQ groups of color (including API Equality-LA, HONOR PAC, and the Jordan/Rustin Coalition) published a statement "Prepare to Prevail," in which they argue that the ballot repeal effort should be delayed until 2012.
-As of February 2012, the repeal effort was canceled in light of victorious court cases.
+Several LGBTQ groups of color (including API Equality-LA, HONOR PAC, and the Jordan/Rustin Coalition) published a statement "Prepare to Prevail", in which they argued that the ballot repeal effort should be delayed until 2012.
+The repeal effort was subsequently canceled in light of victorious court cases.